sayanmete027/XSTRO-V1/readme.md

 #### Install FFmpeg

 - **Windows:**
   [Download FFmpeg](https://ffmpeg.org/download.html), extract it, and add the `bin` folder to your PATH.
-Verify with:
+Verify installation:

   ```bash
   ffmpeg -version